 In the Netherlands we have over 33.000 charging stations at public locations.
 Furthermore, we have more than 500 fast charging stations, of which the majority is located near high ways.
-Check were you can charge with the E-Flux mobility card.
+We have roaming agreements with several big operators.
+Check an overview of our roaming partners.

 Most public charging stations have a kWh or time tariff.
 Sometimes also a start tariff is calculated.
 The Mobility Service Provider also calculate a small amount in addition to these costs.
 They do this because they make costs for interoperability contracts and payment traffic.
 Prices of public charging points are available in the E-Flux app.
 Check all the rates of the public charging stations.

 With the mobility card of E-Flux you pay a monthly fee of €2,95 without paying additional costs per session.
 If you don’t charge regurarly In public, you can order a free mobility card.
 When you use our Orange Free!
 Card you pay a small amount of €0,15 start costs.